All Tripura Tiger Force: History

+Initially known with the name All Tripura Tribal Force formed on 11th July 1990 but difference in the leadership idea of Lalit Debbarma and Ranjit Debbarma on the core issue of signing an memorandum of settlement with the Government of Tripura and to surrender its cadres lead to the formation of Tiger force .Lalit Debbarma (President), Ramendra Reang (Vice President), Dilip Debbarma (Treasurer), Rabindra Reang (General Secretary), Santaram Reang (Accountant) surrendered on 23 August 1993 along with 1633 cadres.But Ranjit Debbarma continued Armed insurgency along with his followers with the name "ALL TRIPURA TIGER FORCE".

 The Tripura Land Revenue and Reforms Act of 1960 can be seen as a source of Tripuri grievances against Bengali peoples.
 This act stated that any person who came into Tripura would be considered as an illegal trespasser.
 The Tripuri people considered Bengalis trespassers in their land so they wanted this act to take full effect.
-Another grievance for the Tripuri people was the fact that immigrants made up more of the population than the natives and they felt that their land was being taken over by Bengalis, who make up the majority of the population.
+Another grievance for the Tripuri people was that immigrants made up more of the population than the natives and they felt that their land was being taken over by Bengalis, who make up the majority of the population.

 The organization began as a tribal group made up of extremists but eventually started recruiting tribal youth.
 This helped to grow the group and make it more powerful.
 By 1991, the group was a full-fledged terrorist organization.

 This group was founded under the name "All Tripura Tribal Force".
 In 1992, the group changed the name from "All Tripura Tribal Force" to "All Tripura Tiger Force".

 The group has various training camps spread throughout the Srimongal and Moulavibazar districts of Bangladesh.
 In 1993, a memorandum was issued by the ATTF.
 It expressed the idea that the members of All Tripura Tiger Force wished to stop their violent struggle against the Bengali people.
 The document also stated that there have been peace talks between the government of Tripura and the ATTF.
 Some members of the group decided to stay in the organization even with the memorandum, others left the group and renounced terrorism.

-After some group members left, the All Tripura Tiger Force was partly revived through the renewed vivacity of the remaining members.
-However, at the time of the memorandum, the group was at its strongest point yet with 1600 members.
-Now, the group is said to have about 600 members.

 In 1997, the Indian government issued a ban under the Unlawful Activities Prevention Act against the ATTF due to the rioting caused by ethnic division in the Tripura region.

 In 2004, there was a movement for peace with the Bengali peoples but it never came to pass.
 This was a move for peace led by Ranjit Debbarma that came with conditions.
 The primary condition was that Bengalis who entered Tripura after 1949 should be considered foreigners.
-All the conditions of Debbarma's demands were denied and no further progress towards peace has been made.

 In October 2018, the Indian government denounced the All Tripura Tiger Force and The National Liberation Front of Tripura for its violent activities.
 The ATTF and NLFT were given the chance in 2019 to defend their recent actions when a team from the Indian Ministry of Home Affairs investigated both the organizations.
 They hoped to prevent the organization from being named as terrorist by the government of India.